- By asma

 Therefore, they need to take complete security measures to track employee actions like viewing a customer’s data.
 Cloud service providers that don’t follow the best security guidelines, run the risk of their employees and gathering confidential information from customers without being detected.

 Cloud users avail software interfaces and APIs to access and manage cloud services.
-The APIs need to be secured because they play an essential role during the management, and monitoring of the services running in a cloud environment.
+The APIs need to be secured because they play an essential role in the management and monitoring of the services running in a cloud environment.
 The security and availability of cloud services depend upon the security of the APIs.
 So, it needs to include the features of authentication, access control, encryption, and activity monitoring.

 APIs must be designed to protect against both accidental and malicious attempts.
 If a cloud service provider depends on a weak set of APIs.
 Many security issues will be raised related to confidentiality, integrity, and accountability.
 These issues may include malicious or unidentified access, API dependencies, and inflexible access controls.